BlagovestMihaylov/Blagovest-Mihaylov-employees/README.md

 ## How It Works

 ### Server Side - Java (Spring Boot)
-The backend of the application performs the following key tasks:

 #### 1. On Application Startup:
    - Reads all the files in the `project_data` folder.